himazawa/himazawa.github.io/content/posts/zimaos-casaos-rce/index.en.md

 #### Path traversal in upload
-So we have an arbitrary file read, a directory listing and two entrypoints (even if we need to perform a system update), we just need an arbitrary file write to complete the chain.
+We have an arbitrary file read, a directory listing and two entrypoints (even if we need to perform a system update), we just need an arbitrary file write to complete the chain.

 Luckily (only for us tho), the same endpoint we used to read arbitrary files [has an upload function with a path traversal vulnerability ](https://github.com/IceWhaleTech/CasaOS/blob/8f7c99779fe31026d2b0d0fe3cb15cb25c0ebb82/service/file_upload.go#L60-L167)